manifold-systems/manifold/docs/faq.md

 # Common Questions

-#### Q: Does Manifold support Java 21?
+#### Q: Does Manifold support Java 25?
 17?
 8?
-Yes -- Manifold fully supports all LTS versions since JDK 8, including 8, 11, 17, and 21.
-Each release keeps pace with the JDK, targeting the latest version--LTS or not--and is on track for JDK 25 and beyond.
+Yes, Manifold fully supports all LTS versions since JDK 8, including 8, 11, 17, 21, and 25.
+Each release keeps pace with the JDK, targeting the latest version, LTS or not.

 #### Q: Manifold relies on internal compiler APIs.
 Could this cause it to break in a future version of Java?
 Highly improbable.
-Manifold consistently adapts ahead of JDK releases, having tracked 14 major Java versions since its debut--always well ahead of Oracle’s official releases.
+Manifold consistently adapts ahead of JDK releases, having tracked 14 major Java versions since its debut, always well ahead of Oracle’s official releases.

-This kind of access isn’t unique to Manifold--many essential tools and frameworks, including IntelliJ and Spring, rely on it as well.
+This kind of access isn’t unique to Manifold, many essential tools and frameworks, including IntelliJ and Spring, rely on it as well.
 It’s therefore extremely unlikely that Oracle would introduce drastic changes that would actively block such widespread usage.